 What's a Quacker?

 Quackers are noisemakers in the shape of a duck bill!
-They’re fun, they’re wacky and after your tour, they’re good for discounts around Seattle!
+They’re fun and they’re wacky!
 Not just for kids, Wacky Quackers are a fun way to participate in the experience of your tour!
 Good for a thousand QUACKS!

-Can I request a Captain for my tour?
+Can I request a Tour Guide for my tour?

 Can I bring water or snacks on board the Ducks?